NC0DER/Maistros/README.md

 # Maistros: A Greek Large Language Model Adapted Through Knowledge Distillation From Large Reasoning Models

-This repository stores the code to reproduce the [arxiv paper](https://arxiv.org/abs/2605.01870).
+This repository stores the code to facilitate reproducibility for the [arxiv paper](https://arxiv.org/abs/2605.01870).
 The model (full and 4-bit quantized versions) and dataset are hosted on [HuggingFace](https://huggingface.co/IMISLab).

 <img src="images/maistros_approach.png" width="400"/>